Jacques de Caso: Research

-He was instrumental in the re-discovery of James Pradier(Musée d'Art et d'Histoire, Genève - Musée du Luxembourg, Paris) and discovered the drawings and writings of the previously little-known sculptor Théophile Bra(the Menil Collection, Houston - Musée de la Vie Romantique, Paris).
+He was instrumental in the re-discovery of James Pradier and discovered the drawings and writings of the previously little-known sculptor Théophile Bra.
 With Sylvain Bellenger, he organized for the Musée Historial de la Vendée and the Musée d'Orsay in Paris the first retrospective exhibition dedicated to Félicie de Fauveau, the sculptor Stendhal discovered and praised.

 With Petra ten-Doesschate-Chu, he served as editor of the Princeton University Press series in 19th Century Art, Culture & Society.

 The exhibit "Metamorphoses in Nineteenth Century Sculpture" which he organized with Jane Wasserman at the Fogg Museum, Harvard, pioneered the recognition and study of serial sculpture—industrial production of sculptural works in various scales, materials, etc.-- and all it implied in terms of art, society and economics.